 Instalab

-The clearest blood signal of red meat allergy, including the delayed reactions standard food testing often misses.
+The clearest blood signal of red meat allergy, including the tick-triggered reaction that standard food allergy panels often miss.

 Should you take a Cattle Meat IgE test?